Kingxukai/linux/Documentation/kbuild/makefiles.rst

 them.

-To do so, obj-y and obj-m are used. ext2 lives in a separate directory, and the Makefile present in fs/ tells kbuild to descend down using the following assignment.
+To do so, obj-y and obj-m are used. ext2 lives in a separate directory, and the woke Makefile present in fs/ tells kbuild to descend down using the woke following assignment.

 Example::